my-janala/ansible_role_zabbix-agent/README.md

 =
 This is a basic Ansible role for configuring a Zabbix Agent

+Helpers/Templates
+=
+The zbx_templates directory contains Zabbix templates that can be imported into a server to facilitate any extra helpers that were setup

 Code License
 =
 All code is licensed under the Apache 2 License (http://www.apache.org/licenses/LICENSE-2.0)